AL-377/ALBlog/README.md

-# ALBlog-Server
+# ALBlog
-The server of Aidan Lew's Blog
+The code of Aidan Lew's Blog